ygorcosta/wedeploy.com/ui/src/pages/docs/intro/api-clients.md

 ##### Nuances

-Before calling any method from WeDeploy, you have to build it's instance:
+Before calling any method from WeDeploy, you have to build an instance first:

 ```text/x-java
 WeDeploy weDeploy = new WeDeploy.Builder().build();